Mihir-DG/Tropospheric-Temperature-and-Zonal-Wind-Profiles/README.md

 # Tropospheric-Temperature-and-Zonal-Wind-Profiles

 Evaluates tropospheric temperature and zonal wind pressure profiles over a variety of projections.
-The final output is displayed in a report (PDF) entitled 'Temperature And Winds In The Troposhere' that can be found in the main directory.
+The final output is displayed in a report (PDF) entitled 'Temperature And Winds In The Troposhere' that can be found in the root directory.

 The code is split up into 3 factions: